Bring everything (but travel light).

 Pack for outdoor adventure.
-“Conditions can turn on you at any moment, so I always carry a headlamp, extra battery pack, down jacket and rain protection for my gear and backpack,” Nguyen says.
+“Conditions can turn on you at any moment, so I always carry a headlamp, extra battery pack, down jacket, and rain protection for my gear and backpack,” Nguyen says.
 Also pack more food and water than you think you’ll need and a fully charged phone.

-If you’re going to be out overnight, you’ll need more food, maybe a portable cooker and a tent.
+If you’re going to be out overnight, you’ll need more food, maybe a portable stove, and a tent.
 Nguyen recommends buying lightweight gear.
 “Even though it’s more expensive, it’s worth it to not carry as much weight.”
 Whitehouse brings along a Garmin or other GPS satellite communicator for safety.

 Essentials for art.